 U-verse lets people watch four shows at once.
-All together, this was like watching a whole new show, so we gave it a name.
+All together, this was like watching a whole new show, and so we gave it a name.
 The “Celebrity Apprentice” reference was made in 2013.
 It has aged exceptionally well.

 DO NOT DISTURB

 We’re always looking for ways to make posts useful beyond the entertainment value.
 We made these images for people to share, letting friends know they would be off social media to avoid spoilers.

 We considered ways to show the product in an interesting way.
 After days of talking about TV characters, we began to wonder which shows they would watch, and then bingo, we had an idea for a product shot.

 FIRST FRAME.
 FINAL FRAME?

 Everybody loves season finales.
 Next best are season premiers.
 Here, we combined the two.
 We posted a screenshot of the season’s first frame, and on the day of the finale, had fans predict what would happen in the final frame.